-1. The candidate filing period for inclusion on the printed ballot is from July 25, 2006 to August 27, 2006.
+1. The candidate filing period for inclusion on the printed ballot is from July 18, 2006 to August 17, 2006.
 All Candidates must complete a Candidate Filing Form, which must be received by the IEA by the deadline.
-Write-in candidates have until the opening of the Candidate Forum on September 13, 2006 to file.
+Write-in candidates have until September 13, 2006 to file.